-Blubber layers can also be used as an energy reserve, for example male elephant seals can live off their fat reserves during summer.
+Blubber layers can also be used as an energy reserve.
+Male elephant seals can live off their fat reserves during summer.

-The term extremities is used to mean any body part that is removed from the main body.
+An extremity is a limb or appendage of the body.
 In humans, our hands and feet count as extremities.
-These are often the first places to feel cold in winter.
+These are often the first places to feel the cold.
 The same applies for animals.
-Emperor penguins have a very small bill and flippers, which means less blood is required for these areas and less heat is lost.

-Emperor penguins are highly adapted to cold environments — and as the only animal that breeds during the Antarctic winter, they need to be.
-In addition to the adaptations described above, emperor penguins also have nasal chambers which recover much of the heat lost through breathing, and closely aligned veins and arteries.
+Emperor penguins have special nasal chambers which recover heat lost through breathing.
+They also have closely aligned veins and arteries.
 These adaptions enable emperor penguins to recycle their own body heat.

 Antarctic krill must survive the dark winter months when food is scarce.
 They do this very successfully, surviving more than 200 days of starvation.
 They do this by shrinking their body size.
 ‘Downsizing’ enables Antarctic krill to use their own body proteins as a source of fuel.
 All species of krill seem to share this adaptation.

 Antarctic animals have unique behavioural adaptations that help them survive the harsh winter.